UL4 – A templating language

 print(template.renders(data=["Python", "Java", "Javascript", "PHP"]))

 The variables that should be available to the template code can be passed to the method renders() as keyword arguments. renders() returns the final rendered output as a string.
-Alternatively the method render() can be used, which is a generator and returns the output piecewise.
+Alternatively the method render() can be used, which is writes the output to a text stream.

 For more information see the following chapters: